gbif/data-blog/README.md

 You can preview the post using any markdown [online editor](https://stackedit.io/app#).

-If you want to see the post with the blog theme applied, **but don't want to post to appear yet on the home page**, you can set `hiddenFromHomePage` to **yes** in the header text.
+If you want to see the post with the blog theme applied, **but don't want to post to appear yet on the home page**, you can set `draft` to **yes** in the header text.

 ```
-hiddenFromHomePage: yes
+draft: yes
 ```
 You will have to set this to **no** for the blog to appear on the home page.
-The default is **no**.
-You will still be able to visit your blog post but outsiders would have to guess your title to see it (or navigate with the arrows).
+You can visit your blog post by going to `https://data-blog.gbif.org/post/your-post-slug-name/`.
+This way you can share the post internally without the post being very public.
+There is a very small chance that someone could guess your blog post's name but since the repository is open, we shouldn't be too concerned about that anyway.
+Just be happy somebody is reading it.

 ### Locally serving the site using hugo